ferchault/APDFT/docs/installation.rst

     echo 'export PYTHONPATH="'$(realpath src)':$PYTHONPATH"' >> ~/.bashrc
     source ~/.bashrc

-Now you are ready to run *apdft.py* on the command line.
+Now you are ready to run *cli.py* on the command line as a substitute for *apdft* which would be installed by pip.
 Have a look at :ref:`Getting Started` to see an example.